 - Tablets.
 The site opens as a website.
 Resize as needed for better viewing.

-- Computers.
+- Desktops/laptops.
 When reading articles on a PC, use Ctrl and + or - keys to resize the screen to making reading easier.
 On a Mac, use the zoom controls.

 - Articles.
 A collection of articles, primarily on subjects pertaining to the martial arts.

 - Blog.
-A standard blog with posts that are related to the martial arts.
+A standard blog with posts related to the martial arts and the website.

 MenuThe menu is located under the title header.
 Items on the menu allow access to all the articles and other features of the site.